thiloklein/thiloklein.github.io/_posts/2015-06-07-matchingMarkets.md

 #### Algorithms for Stable Matchings

-R package matchingMarkets contains R code for three matching algorithms: the deferred-acceptance algorithm for college admissions, the top-trading-cycles algorithm for house allocation and a partitioning linear program for the roommates problem. <!--more-->
+R package matchingMarkets contains R code for algorithms to find stable matchings in the three most common matching problems: the stable roommates problem, the college admissions problem, and the house allocation problem. <!--more-->

 See the [CRAN website](http://cran.r-project.org/package=matchingMarkets) for package documentation and installation instructions.